Artist Residencies

 ONGOING RESEARCH PROJECTS

-Recently awarded Doctor of Music from Trinity College Dublin, Dr O’Brien is a member of the vocal faculty of the Royal Irish Academy of Music where she lectures in voice, specialising in vocal technique, French song, chamber and contemporary music.
+Recently awarded Doctor of Music from Trinity College Dublin, Dr O’Brien is Professor of Voice at the the Royal Irish Academy of Music where she lectures in voice, specialising in vocal technique, French mélodie, chamber and contemporary repertoire.

-Dr O'Brien has curated the Contemporary Vocal Techniques programme at the Royal Irish Academy of Music which explores the process of learning and performing contemporary vocal music for undergraduate and postgraduate students.
+Dr O'Brien has curated the Contemporary Vocal Techniques programme at the Royal Irish Academy of Music which explores the process of learning and performance practice of contemporary vocal music for undergraduate and postgraduate students.

-She is regularly invited internationally to present masterclasses and appointed as adjudicator for vocal competitions.
+She is regularly invited internationally to present masterclasses and adjudicate for vocal competitions.
 Ms O'Brien has been awarded status as Artist-in -Residence on several occasions as well as presenting workshops for composers (see below).

 Masterclass 'Performance Practice in 21st Century'

-Sylvia O'Brien (soprano) and William Dowdall (flautist) present a masterclass exploring the challenges of interpretation, style, extended techniques, score reading and performance practice in the 20th and 21st century contemporary landscape.
-All are welcome.
+Exploring the challenges of interpretation, style, extended techniques, score reading and performance practice in the 20th and 21st century contemporary landscape.

 'Ceathruinti Ni Ogain (1973)' by Seoirse Bodley: A Critical Edition', Research Open Day, Royal Irish Academy of Music, Dublin, 06 March 2023